Payments / RailsCVU

 Section titled “How topups arrive”- The payer initiates an ARS transfer to the static CVU code.

-- The platform receives the transfer notification and creates an unassigned payment in
+- The platform receives the transfer notification and matches it to the payment that used that fixed CVU code.

 SETTLED. - Webhook